 Covered with black down with eyes open.

 Virginia Rails are common throughout their range, even if they aren't regularly seen.
 According to the North American Breeding Bird Survey, between 1966 and 2015 overall populations appear to have been stable, but the birds' secretive nature makes evaluating their abundance problematic.
-Partners in Flight rates them a 9 out of 20 on the Continental Concern Score, which means they are not on the Partners in Flight Watch List and are a species of low conservation concern.
+Partners in Flight rates the species a 9 out of 20 on the Continental Concern Score, which means Virginia Rail is not on the Partners in Flight Watch List and is a species of low conservation concern.
 Like other wetland-dependent birds, loss of wetland habitat due to draining and development could affect their populations.Back to top

 Conway, Courtney J. 1995.
 Virginia Rail (Rallus limicola), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.

 Dunne, P. (2006).
 Pete Dunne's essential field guide companion.
 Houghton Mifflin Harcourt, New York, USA.

 Kushlan, J. A., M. J. Steinkamp, K. C. Parsons, J. Capp, M. A. Cruz, M. Coulter, I. Davidson, L. Dickson, N. Edelson, R. Elliott, R. M. Erwin, S. Hatch, S. Kress, R. Milko, S. Miller, K. Mills, R. Paul, R. Phillips, J. E. Saliva, W. Sydeman, J. Trapp, J. Wheeler and K. Wohl (2002).
 Waterbird conservation for the Americas: The North American waterbird conservation plan, version 1.
 Washington, DC, USA.